Quick guide to visiting Pu Luong Nature Reserve, a hidden paradise in Northern Vietnam for hiking, homestays and nature.

 Please note: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 Learn more.

-This makes a nice change from the nearby and wildly popular Mai Chau, which is overrun with tourists at this time of year.
+This makes a nice change from the nearby and wildly popular Mai Chau, which is overrun with tourists during the high season.

 A narrow highway bisects the reserve along the valley floor, connecting a series of small villages and hamlets.
 The southeastern corner of the reserve has a few clusters of homestays, making it a good place to base your visit.

 I always recommend people come to Southeast Asia during green season.
 The weather is pleasant, there are far fewer tourists around, and best of all, the landscape is lush and green.

 We visited Pu Luong in early March and had perfect conditions (cool nights, sunshine, and neon-green rice paddies).
 The second-best time to visit would be harvest season, when the rice fields turn to shades of yellow and gold.

 How to get to Pu Luong from Hanoi

 Pu Luong is peaceful because it’s so remote.
 Transport options for getting both in and out, and around the reserve are thus pretty limited.

 From my experience, I’d say having your own transportation is pretty much essential.
 We travelled in and out of Ban Hieu by private car, but you could also get around on motorbike.

 The easiest option for getting to Pu Luong is to book a shuttle transfer from Hanoi.
 This door-to-door transfer in a comfortable minivan runs daily – check prices & availability here on Viator.